 The network frames sent out by the guest operating system are received by VirtualBox's NAT engine, which extracts the TCP/IP data and resends it using the host operating system.
 To an application on the host, or to another computer on the same network as the host, it looks like the data was sent by the VirtualBox application on the host, using an IP address belonging to the host.
 VirtualBox listens for replies to the packages sent, and repacks and resends them to the guest machine on its private network.

 The virtual machine receives its network address and configuration on the private network from a DHCP server integrated into VirtualBox.
 The IP address thus assigned to the virtual machine is usually on a completely different network than the host.
 As more than one card of a virtual machine can be set up to use NAT, the first card is connected to the private network 10.0.2.0, the second card to the network 10.0.3.0 and so on.
-If you need to change the guest-assigned IP range for some reason, please refer to the section called “Fine-tuning the VirtualBox NAT engine”.
+If you need to change the guest-assigned IP range for some reason, please refer to Section 9.11, “Fine-tuning the VirtualBox NAT engine”.

 As the virtual machine is connected to a private network internal to VirtualBox and invisible to the host, network services on the guest are not accessible to the host machine or to other computers on the same network.
 However, like a physical router, VirtualBox can make selected services available to the world outside the guest through port forwarding.
 This means that VirtualBox listens to certain ports on the host and resends all packets which arrive there to the guest, on the same or a different port.